 %APPDATA%MozillaFirefoxProfiles

-4. Double-click the profile folder you wish to open.
+without pressing Enter.
+A list of profile folders will appear. - Click on the profile folder you wish to open (it will open in a window).
 If you only have one profile, its folder would have 'default' in the name.

 %APPDATA%MozillaFirefoxProfiles